College Football Playoff Notebook: Auburn Holds the Key to Creating a Giant Mess

 Here are the top-4 in the third #CFBPlayoff rankings of the 2017 season: 1.
 Alabama 2.
 Clemson 3.
 Miami 4.
 Oklahoma https://t.co/9XR1Lt9U6q2017-11-15 02:38:28

-As a result, the 13-member panel could be caught deciding—for the sake of example—between a one-loss Alabama and one-loss Miami if the 'Canes lose to Clemson in the ACC title game and either Oklahoma or Wisconsin trip up.
+As a result, the 13-member panel could have to decide—for the sake of example—between a one-loss Alabama and one-loss Miami if the 'Canes lose to Clemson in the ACC title game and either Oklahoma or Wisconsin trip.

 That's not as simple as it seems.
-Not only do the Hurricanes own a better strength of schedule than the Tide, per Sports-Reference, but they also dismantled a Fighting Irish squad the committee twice ranked No. 3 and was the primary reason the Bulldogs initially held the No. 1 spot.
+Not only do the Hurricanes own a better strength of schedule than the Tide, per Sports-Reference, but they also dismantled a Fighting Irish squad the committee twice ranked No. 3 and that was the primary reason the Bulldogs initially held the No. 1 spot.

 Conversely, Alabama's best win would be Mississippi State or LSU, pending the final assessment of a win over a Florida State team that featured quarterback Deondre Francois.